Fortive (FTV)

 Before making an investment decision, investors should account for Fortive’s business fundamentals and valuation in addition to what happened in the latest quarter.

 Fortive falls short of our quality standards.
-To kick things off, its revenue has declined over the last five years.
+For starters, its revenue has declined over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
 And while its admirable gross margins indicate the mission-critical nature of its offerings, the downside is its projected EPS for the next year is lacking.
 On top of that, its weak EPS growth over the last five years shows it’s failed to produce meaningful profits for shareholders.

-Fortive’s P/E ratio based on the next 12 months is 18.7x.
-This valuation tells us it’s a bit of a market darling with a lot of good news priced in - we think other companies feature superior fundamentals at the moment.
+Fortive’s P/E ratio based on the next 12 months is 19.1x.
+This valuation tells us it’s a bit of a market darling with a lot of good news priced in - we think there are better stocks to buy right now.